Kong/docs.konghq.com/app/dev-portal/portals/customization/custom-pages.md

 > *`home` is a special page representing the `/` path.
 If this page is deleted, you'll need to create it from the Pages API.*

 ### Modify a Page

-Pages are built using Markdown Components (MDC).
-Additional documentation on syntax, as well as tools for generating components, are available on a [dedicated MDC site](https://portaldocs.konghq.com/).

 In the middle panel, you can make changes to your MDC content, and instantly see the live Preview.